 - 1. The organization, at a minimum, has a basic Infection Control Plan which is reviewed bi-annually for effectiveness and revision, if needed.
-The Plan addresses: - Standard Precautions: - b.
-Hand Washing Guidelines; - Proper storage of Personal Hygiene items; and c. - Specific common illnesses/infectious diseases likely to be emergent in the particular service setting. - The organization has policies, procedures and practices for controlling and preventing infections in the service setting.
-There is evidence of: - Guidelines for environmental cleaning and sanitizing; - Guidelines for safe food handling and storage; - Guidelines for laundry; and - Guidelines for food preparation. - 3.
-Procedures for the prevention of infestation by insects, bed bugs, rodents or pests shall be maintained and conducted continually to protect the health of individuals served. - No vicious/dangerous animals shall be kept.
+The Plan addresses: - a.
+Standard Precautions; - b.
+Hand Washing Guidelines; - c.
+Proper storage of Personal Hygiene items; and - d.
+Specific common illnesses/infectious diseases likely to be emergent in the particular service setting. - 2.
+The organization has policies, procedures and practices for controlling and preventing infections in the service setting.
+There is evidence of: - a.
+Guidelines for environmental cleaning and sanitizing; - b.
+Guidelines for safe food handling and storage; - c.
+Guidelines for laundry; and - d.
+Guidelines for food preparation. - 3.
+Procedures for the prevention of infestation by insects, bed bugs, rodents or pests shall be maintained and conducted continually to protect the health of individuals served. - 4.
+No vicious/dangerous animals shall be kept.
 Any pets living in the service setting must be healthy and not pose a health risk to the individual supported.
-All pets must meet the local, state, and federal requirements to include the following: - All animals that require rabies vaccinations annually must have current documentation of the rabies - b.
-Exotic animals must be obtained from federally approved sources; and - Parrots and Psittacine family birds must be USDA inspected and banded.
+All pets must meet the local, state, and federal requirements to include the following: - a.
+All animals that require rabies vaccinations annually must have current documentation of the rabies inoculation; - b.
+Exotic animals must be obtained from federally approved sources; and - c.
+Parrots and Psittacine family birds must be USDA inspected and banded.